ddymko/k8s-testrig/README.md

 Usage:
   testrig create [flags]

+Flags:
-      --acs-engine-path string                    Set the path to use for acs-engine (default "acs-engine") -h, --help                                      help for create
+      --acs-engine-path string                    Location of acs-engine binary (default "acs-engine") -h, --help                                      help for create
-      --kubernetes-version string                 set the kubernetes version to use (default "1.10") --linux-agent-availability-profile string   set the availabiltiy profile for agent nodes (default "VirtualMachineScaleSets")
-      --linux-agent-count int                     sets the number of nodes for agent pools (default 3) --linux-agent-node-sku string               sets sku to use for agent nodes (default "Standard_DS2_v2") --linux-leader-count int                    sets the number of nodes for the leader pool (default 3) --linux-leader-node-sku string              sets sku to use for agent nodes (default "Standard_DS2_v2") -l, --location string                           Set the location to deploy to --network-plugin string                     set the network plugin to use for the cluster (default "azure") --network-policy string                     set the network policy to use for the cluster (default "azure") --runtime string                            sets the container runtime to use --ssh-key sshKey                            set public SSH key to install as authorized keys in cluster nodes -s, --subscription string                   Set the subscription to use to deploy with -u, --user string                           set the username to use for nodes (default "azureuser")
+      --kubernetes-version string                 Specify the Kubernetes version (default "1.10") --linux-agent-availability-profile string   Availabiltiy profile for agent nodes (default "VirtualMachineScaleSets") --linux-agent-count int                     Number of nodes for the Kubernetes agent/worker pools (default 3) --linux-agent-node-sku string               VM SKU for agent nodes (default "Standard_DS2_v2") --linux-leader-count int                    Number of nodes for the Kubernetes leader pool (default 3) --linux-leader-node-sku string              VM SKU for leader nodes (default "Standard_DS2_v2") -l, --location centralus                        Azure location to deploy to, e.g. centralus (required) --network-plugin string                     Network plugin to use for the cluster (default "azure") --network-policy string                     Network policy to use for the cluster (default "azure") --runtime string                            Container runtime to use
+      --ssh-key sshKey                            Public SSH key to install as an authorized key on cluster nodes -s, --subscription string                       Azure subscription to deploy the cluster with -u, --user string                               Username for SSH access to nodes (default "azureuser")

+Global Flags:
+      --state-dir string   Directory to store state information to
 ```

 When creating a cluster you can provide your own (public) ssh key or a key pair will be generated for you.